 - Click on the build number of the current job:

-- This will the VSTS Build results window.
+- This will the Azure DevOps Build results window.
 Click the Applitools tab, and then, when the test is complete you will see the main pane of the Applitools Test manager with the results of the current build loaded.

 - Click any test to see the steps of that test.